of Modern Fiction Plots

 Genetic Experiments and Mutations

 the subject that is covered by a huge number of authors, but

 which, nevertheless, still carries significant potential.

-than half a century and will continue
+than half a century and will continue to grow.
+Undoubtedly,

-the development of modern prose fiction.
+of modern prose fiction.

 Flowers for Algernon by Daniel Keyes, Dune by Frank Herbert